marcusrossel/marcusrossel.github.io/_posts/2019-09-22-kaleidoscope-1.md

 ```

 Now the lexer is dealing mainly with what we call *teminal symbols* - that is raw characters (written between `""` in BNF notation).
 As we will see later on in this tutorial, we want our parser to only deal with *non-terminal symbols* - that is symbols constructed from other symbols (written between `<>` in BNF notation).
-Our current grammar does not quite fulfil this requirement yet, so we will modify it like this:
+Our current grammar does not quite fulfill this requirement yet, so we will modify it like this:

 ```plaintext
 // Lexer: